We all make mistakes.

 But mistakes aren’t failures.

-And they are clues regarding what to change and often reveal precisely how to change things.
+Dive in because taking action leaves clues regarding what to change and often reveal precisely how to change things.lan

 Especially if you use the “else” exercise I shared above.